navaniharsh31/zania-fe/README.md

 ### 4. Viewing Media
 Clicking on an image displays it in a larger view with the card's info.
 Users can close it by pressing ESC or clicking the "X" icon.

+## 5. Auto Save
+Cards are auto-saved every 5 seconds if there are any changes made.

 ## Approach
 ### 1. Data manipulation